Cwantic/Documentation/Loads/StressCombinationCases.md

 # Stress combination cases

-    This load consists of combining the results of load cases, dynamic cases or previously calculated combination cases to form a new case and of calculating additive stresses which are based on the resultant moments of the constituent cases.
+    This case consists of combining the results of load cases, dynamic cases or previously calculated combination cases to form a new case and of calculating additive stresses which are based on the resultant moments of the constituent cases.

 {: .warning }
 > ATTENTION, this case may be used for all piping codes except Class 1 and ASME HDPE Code.